 Until such time the Legislature adopts the recommendations of the department, no local government, local governmental agency or state government agency may enact any rule, regulation or ordinance regarding use, disposition, sale, prohibition, restriction or tax of such auxiliary containers, wrappings or disposable plastic bags.

-FDEP has contracted with the University of Florida to update the 2010 Retail Bags Report; including conducting research, developing and administering a survey to gather information and input on retail bags/auxiliary containers and wrappings.
-A web-based forum will be established to collect survey information.
-The updated report will include the following tasks:
+FDEP contracted with the University of Florida for the update of the 2010 Retail Bags Report; including conducting research, developing and administering a survey to gather information and input on retail bags/auxiliary containers and wrappings.
+A web-based forum was established to collect survey information.
+The updated report includes the following completed tasks:

 Compile Local, State, National, and International Existing Regulations on Plastic Bags, Auxiliary Containers and Wrappings

 Collect Data from Florida Retailers on their Use, Collection, and Disposal Practices of Plastic Bags/Auxiliary Materials

 Conduct Surveys to Various Florida Stakeholders to Understand Plastic Bags, Auxiliary Containers and Wrappings Consumption and Disposal Practices

 Identify Alternative Bags and Compare their Environmental Benefit to Plastic Bags

 Estimate the Mass Presence of Plastic Bags, Auxiliary Containers and Wrappings in Florida’s Waste Stream that Enters the Ocean & Summarize Environmental and Wildlife Impacts of Ocean and Land Plastic Litter

 Provide Recommendations on Necessity of Regulation and Options for Regulatory and Non-Regulatory Management of Plastic Bags, Auxiliary Containers and Wrappings